SEAlab-unige/ProtectIT_Unige/preprocessing/README.md

 # 📦 Session Preprocessing Script

 This script processes network traffic from `.pcap` files by extracting sessions, anonymizing sensitive fields, and converting them into fixed-size 28×28 matrices.
 Outputs are saved in MNIST-style `.idx` format, ready for machine learning workflows.
+The 28×28 layout also enables quick manual inspection (as grayscale-like images) to observe class-specific traffic patterns; during HW-NAS training, the input is later flattened back to a 784-byte vector when loading the IDX data.

 It supports:
 - Fixed-length session extraction with padding/truncation
 - Anonymization of MACs, IPs, ports, and UDP headers
 - Labeling based on filename keywords (configurable mapping)
-- Incremental output to `.idx3` (features) and `.idx1` (labels)
+- Output to `.idx3` (session raw bytes) and `.idx1` (labels)
 - Parallel processing across large `.pcap` datasets

 ---